 Alanis Morissette has postponed her summer of 2020 tour with Garbage and Liz Phair to the summer of 2021.
 New Jersey dates had included the BB&T Pavilion in Camden, June 28; and the PNC Bank Arts Center in Holmdel, July 1.
 The new dates are not yet available.

-The scheduled had been planned to coincide with the 25th anniversary of Morissette’s breakthrough album, Jagged Little Pill.
+The 2020 tour had been planned to coincide with the 25th anniversary of Morissette’s breakthrough album, Jagged Little Pill.

 Morissette wrote on her web site and social media: “hi everyone …. my north american tour scheduled to begin in a few weeks is being rescheduled to summer 2021 out of an abundance of caution. please hold on to your tickets as they will be honored for the new dates which we hope to announce very soon.